sidebase/nuxt-auth/README.md

   modules: ['@sidebase/nuxt-auth'],
   auth: {
     // The module is enabled.
 Change this to disable the module
-    // Note: Optional and true by default, don't include this line.
     isEnabled: true,

     // The origin is set to the development origin.
 Change this when deploying to production